History

 By special order of the Minister of Internal Affairs, Camp No. 2 was established.
 The opening of this camp marks the beginning of the history of the Spaç labor camp.
 From 1951 to 1968, it served as a 'mobile' work unit, and all who worked there were political prisoners.

 "During this period, the camp followed a specific itinerary based on the needs of the time.
 Initially, it worked on the opening of the irrigation canals Peqin-Kavajë, Devoll-Thanë, Vjosë-Levan-Fier.
-Afterwards, upon completion of the works in Peqin, it moved to Rrogozhinë-Harizaj-Lekaj-Gosë-Kavajë, and finally to the village of Çengelaj in Peqin
+Afterwards, upon completion of the works in Peqin, it moved to Rrogozhinë-Harizaj-Lekaj-Gosë-Kavajë, and finally to the village of Çengelaj in Peqin.

 The Vjosë-Levan-Fier irrigation canal was constructed; for this reason, the camp was transferred to Shtyllas in Fier.